corrode/corrode.github.io/content/blog/expressions/index.md

 ## Don't take it too far

-Remember that I said "everything is an expression"?
+Remember when I said "everything is an expression"?
-Don't take this too far or people will quickly think you're a goofball.
+Don't take this too far or people will stop inviting you to dinner parties.

-It's fun to know that you could use `then_some`, `unwrap_or_else`, and `map_or` to chain expressions together, but please don't stretch it too far.
+It's fun to know that you could use `then_some`, `unwrap_or_else`, and `map_or` to chain expressions together, but don't use them to show off.

+The below code is correct, but the combinators get in the way of readability.
+Now it feels more like a Lisp program than Rust code.

 ```rust
 impl Config {